dorraviv8/LogTester/README.md

 The application allows users to paste raw log output (Jenkins, Kubernetes, Docker, Python, or generic logs) and receive:

-A clear explanation of the error
+A clear explanation of the error.

-The most likely root cause
+The most likely root cause.

-Actionable remediation steps
+Actionable remediation steps.

-Confidence score
+Confidence score.

-Extracted relevant log lines
+Extracted relevant log lines.

 ### 🎯 The main goal of this project is to demonstrate DevOps skills, not frontend complexity or ML research.